 20 Aug DIY Electrical Mistakes

-Many homeowners like to go DIY when it comes to smaller projects around their homes.
-But when you’re not using a professional, it’s easy to overlook little mistakes.
-And with electricity, little mistakes can be dangerous, even deadly.
-We’ve listed five of the most common home electric mistakes and how to avoid them.
+Many homeowners like to go DIY route when it comes to smaller projects around their homes, but with electricity, little mistakes can be dangerous, even deadly.
+Here are five of the most common DIY electrical mistakes, and how to avoid them.

 Making Connections Outside Electrical Boxes